Watch our video to see why our specialists love Brazil...

 Christ the Redeemer

-Built as a symbol of Brazilian Christianity and now one of the seven new wonders of the world, the statue of Christ is one of Rio’s must see sights!
-The 38 metre high and 1,145 tonne statue is a joy to behold, and its elevated location makes it an excellent viewing point for a panoramic look at Rio.
+Built as a symbol of Brazilian Christianity and now one of the seven new wonders of the world, the statue of Christ is one of Rio’s must-see sights!
+The 38-metre-high and 1,145 tonne statue is a joy to behold, and its elevated location makes it an excellent viewing point for a panoramic look at Rio.
 There are numerous ways to reach the top of the 750m high Corcovado Hill: those up for the challenge can hike to the top, or if you are looking for a more relaxed journey, you can take the funicular.

-Copacabana and Ipanema beaches
+Copacabana and Ipanema Beaches

 Copacabana and Ipanema are home to beautiful beaches – both acquiring world fame through being the subject of famous songs!
 Copacabana is a hive for intrigue and activity, with plenty of bars, restaurants and kiosks.
 Ipanema attracts a chic crowd – it is a gathering place for models, well-to-do families and beautiful people.
-The beach is 2km wide and the tree-lined promenade is very pretty with cute boutique shops, restaurants and colourful bars.
+The beach is 4km long and the tree-lined promenade is very pretty with cute boutique shops, restaurants and colourful bars.
 Both beaches are well worth a visit!

 The Escadaria Selarón is a world-famous set of stairs built by Chilean-born Jorge Selarón to pay homage to the people of Brazil.
 Also known as the 'Selaron Steps', every one of the staircase’s 250 steps is individually decorated with pieces of tile and glass, assembled carefully in a mosaic style from 2000 tiles collected from over 60 countries.